JumesP/JumesP/README.md

 I'm James,

-I'm currently learning Java and Javascript during the summer between my first and second year at the University of Winchester.
+I'm currently learning Javascript, SQL, PHP and Java during the summer between my first and second year at the University of Winchester.

 My main projects are my portfolio website, with a blog, which is a big WIP as well as small python projects similar to my Calculator App i've just recently finished.